Banker duties and responsibilities

 Banker skills and qualifications

-- Exceptional interpersonal skills
+- Good interpersonal and excellent communication skills

 Banker salary expectations

-Job description samples for similar positions
+Job Description samples for similar positions

 If a Banker job description isn’t quite what you’re looking for, some other related descriptions include: